locnnil/workshop/docs/reference/cli/index.rst

 Command-line interfaces
 =======================

-These articles share the details of |ws_markup|'s command-line tools.
+These articles share the details of the various command-line tools.
 Here, :program:`workshop` is mainly intended for |ws_markup| users, while :program:`workshopctl` is operated by SDK authors who use |sdk_markup|: